-Open enrollment or open admissions reduce the admission criteria to just a high school diploma or GED equivalent.
-The rest of the requirements are a lot more streamlined: a placement test, application forms and fees, proof of high school graduation, and additional English proficiency testing for international students.
+Open enrollment or open admissions colleges reduce their admission criteria to just a high school diploma or GED equivalent.
+Additional requirements are more streamlined: placement tests, application forms and fees, proof of high school graduation, and additional English proficiency testing for international students.

-Generally speaking, community colleges are open admission since their main goal is to make associate degree level education accessible for all students.
-There are a few universities that follow this same philosophy as well, in addition to some veteran-friendly schools that waive strict requirements.
+Generally speaking, community colleges retain open admissions, as their main goal is to make associate-level education accessible to all students.
+A few universities follow this same philosophy as well, in addition to some veteran-friendly schools that waive strict requirements.

 Benefits of Open Enrollment

-There are a lot of benefits to entering a program with open enrollment.
-These schools are typically more affordable than schools with more restrictive admissions policies.
-Getting into school can be a ruthless and cutthroat activity, but with open enrollment, a lot of that difficulty is taken away.
+There are a lot of benefits to entering an open enrollment program.
+These schools are typically more affordable than those with more restrictive admissions policies.
+With open enrollment, the competitive component of the admissions process is practically nonexistent.
 In a sense, you don’t have to “pay” to compete before you even get to the classroom.
-When you don’t have to worry about what schools are going to reject you and what schools will accept you based on your test scores, a lot of the anxiety of university application goes away.
+When you don’t have to worry about which schools are going to reject or accept you based on your test scores, a lot of the anxiety involved in the application process goes away.

-However, because the selection process is much more open, the competition in classes isn’t as stiff either.
+However, because the selection process is much more open, in-class competition isn’t as stiff either.
 That can be both a good and a bad thing, depending on where you sit on the need for competition spectrum.
-Since open enrollment lacks the stringent academic requirements of other programs, your classmates may not be the “brightest” of the batch.
+Since open enrollment lacks the stringent academic requirements of other programs, your classmates may not be the most highly-motivated individuals.

-But does that really matter?
-No. Students in an open enrollment school may find that they actually thrive in an environment where there isn’t the stiff competition between students.
-A degree earned online from an accredited school is just as good as a degree earned through traditional methods.
-And really, it’s not how fast you earn the degree, it’s what you get out of it that counts.
+Many students in open enrollment schools find that they actually thrive in a non-competitive environment where rivalry doesn’t exist between peers.
+A degree earned online from an accredited school is just as effective as a degree earned through traditional methods.
+Ultimately, it isn’t how long it takes for you earn the degree, but what you get out of the experience that counts.

-Without further ado, here are the top online programs with open enrollment.
-These schools were ranked based on our own proprietary formulas and statistics from the National Center for Education Statistics.
+Without further ado, here are the top online colleges with open enrollment.
+These schools are ranked based on our own proprietary formulas and statistics from the National Center for Education Statistics.